-What's a Pill Gun?
+What's a Cat Pill Gun?

-A pill gun is actually a very simple tool used to deliver a tablet or capsule of medication to the back of your cat's throat where it is more likely to be swallowed than spit back out.
+A pill gun is a simple tool used to deliver a tablet or capsule of medication to the back of your cat's throat where it is more likely to be swallowed than spit back out.
 It's based on the common syringe, and it's made of three distinct parts:

 - A long hollow housing